The best protein bars

 - Best high-calorie option to fuel exercise: 33 Fuel eroica natural protein bars, £24.99

 - Best-tasting protein bar: Grenade Carb Killa chocolate chip salted caramel protein bar, £34.20

 - Best no-added-sugar option: Barebells white salty peanut protein bar, £22.99

 Best all-natural protein bar

-These balls are a great option if you’re after a snack made with all-natural ingredients, but bear in mind that the included dates and grape juice means they’re higher in sugar than some others.
+These balls are a great option if you're after a snack made with natural ingredients, but bear in mind that the included dates and grape juice means they're higher in sugar than other protein bars.